microsoft/sample-app-aoai-chatGPT/sharepoint2blob/README.md

 This folder contains the ARM template of a sample Logic App that can sync your SharePoint site documents to your blob storage.

+## Prerequisites

+- An Azure Cognitive Search resource to store the sharepoint index

 ## Quick Start

-Click the following button to deploy the sample Logic App to your Azure Subscription.
+1. Click the following button to deploy the ARM template to your Azure Subscription.
+You will be asked to provide the following inputs:

+### Feature Specific Inputs
+- `Share Point Url`: The Url of the input Sharepoint site (e.g., https://microsoft.sharepoint.com/teams/YourSharepointSiteName)
+- `Storage Accounts_armblobqueue_name`: A storage account name to be created and used to store sharepoint documents and their access control information
+- `Enqueue Interval`: An integer to specify (in minutes) how often Sharepoint site should be scanned for documents and/or permission updates

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://ms.portal.azure.com/#view/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fsample-app-aoai-chatGPT%2Ffshakerin%2Fsp%2Fpland%2Fsharepoint2blob%2Fsharepoint2blobarm.json)

-After deployment, you will need to authenticate to the two deployed connectors so the Logic App can use the connectors access the SharePoint and blob storage.
+2. After a successful deployment, you will need to authorize the sharepoint connector to be able to access the sharepoint site.

+- 2.1.
+Go to the resource group to which the ARM template was deployed.
+- 2.2.
+Find the API Connection `sharepointonline` and click on it.
+- 2.3.
+On the left menu, find the `Edit API Connection` under General section and click on it.
+- 2.4.
+Click on Authorize button and log in.
+- 2.5.
+Click on save button.

 Continue read the following sections to learn more details about the deployed Logic App workflow.